-The Federal Interstate Registration Scheme (FIRS) is established under the Interstate Road Transport Act 1985 and commenced in 1987 as an alternative to state based registration for heavy vehicles weighing more than 4.5 tonnes.
+The Federal Interstate Registration Scheme (FIRS) was established under the Interstate Road Transport Act 1985 and commenced in 1987 as an alternative to state based registration for heavy vehicles weighing more than 4.5 tonnes.

 FIRS provides uniform charges and operating conditions for heavy vehicles engaged solely in the interstate carriage of passengers or goods, in trade or commerce, or for any purpose that is incidental to the carriage of that kind.

 It is no longer possible to register a vehicle under FIRS, or to renew an existing registration.
 When your existing FIRS registration is due for expiry, you will need to contact your local road agency for advice on an alternative registration system.